okhomenko/RabbitMQ-in-Action/README.md

 #### Publisher confirms

-- channel in confirm mode (can't be turned off without recreation): on publish every message get ID, when message delievered to queue - channel will issue publisher confirm to producer
+- channel in confirm mode (can't be turned off without recreation): on publish every message get ID, when message delievered to queue - channel will issue publisher confirm to producer. confirms are asynchronous. uses callback mechanism. (*nack* message if wasn't delievered)

+### Example